boblongmore/ansiblefest2022/README.md

    1. Record Redirect URI of your servicenow instance.
 The redirect will be this format ``` {{https://yourinstance}}.service-now.com/oauth_redirect.do ```
    2. In the Ansible Automation Controller (AAC) go to Administration > Applications and add a new application.
 Give it a name and input the redirect URI.
 The authorization grant type should be 'Authorization Code' and the Client type should be 'confidential.'
 This will generate a client ID and client secret.
 Save these tokens for later use.
    3. In ServiceNow go to System OAth > Application Registry
-   4. Click the New button to create a new OAuth provider, input your client ID and client secret you generated in AAC.
-Right click the gray bar at the top and click save.
+   4. Click the New button to create a new Third-Party OAuth provider, input your client ID and client secret you generated in AAC.
+The default grant type should be 'Authorization Code.'
-   5. Create new OAuth Entity Scope name = Writing Scope, OAuth scope = write
+   5. For authorization URL the value will be ``` {{https://your_aac_address}}/api/o/authorize/ ``` and the token URL will be ``` {{https://your_aac_address}}/api/o/token/ ``` Right click on the gray bar at the top and select save.
-   6. Create new OAuth Entity Profile add Writing Scope under OAuth Entity Profile Scope
+   6. Click on the 'OAuth Entity Scopes' tab.
+Click where it says 'Insert a New Row.'
+Under Name enter 'Writing Scope' and for OAuth Scope input 'write.'
+Click update.

 2. Create REST Message
    1. In AAP find the API endpoint of the template of workflow you wish to launch